webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 While taking Offensive Security's [PEN-300 course]( https://www.offensive-security.com/pen300-osep/), I learned some interesting advanced techniques to bypass AMSI.
-We used WinDbg, Frida; we learned about attacking initialization, patching,...
+We used WinDbg, Frida; we learned about attacking initialization, patching functions...
 You can see a bit more details in the [syllabus]( https://www.offensive-security.com/documentation/PEN300-Syllabus.pdf).
 It's been a fun course so far!

 On the other side, one of my classmates wondered why we bothered with all